amuchilani-boy/data_analytics_portfolio/sql-projects/student-mental-health-analysis/README.md

 ORDER BY stay DESC;

 ## Key Insights
-- Most students (95) in the dataset have shorter stay durations suggesting the dataset is skewed toward newer students
+- Most students (95) in the dataset have shorter stay durations suggesting the dataset is skewed toward newer students.
 - Certain groups show higher stress trends

 ## Tools Used